 One of the more interesting proposals is from Nicola Dell at Cornell University, who plans to use the $92,000 grant to wok on methods for helping protect new Internet users in developing countries.

-“The goal of my proposed research is to understand and mitigate the privacy challenges faced by novice internet users in the Global South, focusing on Bangladesh as a first case study … My work addresses these challenges by: 1) collecting empirical data to understand novice internet users’ patterns and privacy concerns; 2) distilling privacy threat models and assessing the relevance, severity, and likelihood of attacks; and 3) using the new threat models to design and deploy novel interventions that improve digital privacy by supporting alternative usage models and increasing awareness of privacy,” Dell said in the proposal.
+“The goal of my proposed research is to understand and mitigate the privacy challenges faced by novice internet users in the Global South, focusing on Bangladesh as a first customer story … My work addresses these challenges by: 1) collecting empirical data to understand novice internet users’ patterns and privacy concerns; 2) distilling privacy threat models and assessing the relevance, severity, and likelihood of attacks; and 3) using the new threat models to design and deploy novel interventions that improve digital privacy by supporting alternative usage models and increasing awareness of privacy,” Dell said in the proposal.

 Facebook announced last year that it would fund up to $1 million in grants for researchers to work on practical methods for increasing user safety and this week’s awards were the first to come from the program.
 Another of the winning submissions is for a project that aims to improve authentication by using behavioral biometrics.
 So rather than a username and password and a second factor such as an authenticator app, users would also be authenticated through the way they behave online.